MicrosoftDocs/quantum-docs-pr/articles/libraries/chemistry/concepts/symmetries-molecular.md

     // This enumerates all one-electron integrals with the same coefficient --
     // an array of equivalent `OrbitalIntegral` instances is generated.
 In this
     // case, there are two elements.
     var oneElectronIntegrals = oneElectronIntegral.EnumerateOrbitalSymmetries();

-    // We create a `OrbitalIntegral` object to store a two-electron molecular orbital integral data. var twoElectronOrbitalIndices = new[] { 0, 1, 2, 3 };
+    // Create a `OrbitalIntegral` instance to store a two-electron molecular orbital integral data. var twoElectronOrbitalIndices = new[] { 0, 1, 2, 3 };
     var twoElectronCoefficient = 0.123;
     var twoElectronIntegral = new OrbitalIntegral(twoElectronOrbitalIndices, twoElectronCoefficient);